evancz/guide.elm-lang.org/interop/json.md

 ## Handling Uncertainty

+> **Note:** The conversion from JSON to Elm doubles as a validation phase.
+In fact, it has revealed bugs in NoRedInk's *backend* code!
+If your server is producing unexpected values for JavaScript, the client just gradually crashes as you run into missing fields.
+In contrast, Elm recognizes JSON values with unexpected structure, so NoRedInk gives a nice explanation to the user and logs the unexpected value.
+This has actually led to some patches in Ruby code!

 > **Fun Fact:** JSON decoders are actually an instance of a more general pattern in Elm.
 You see it whenever